EndNote, RefWorks, Zotero, Mendeley, and other bibliographic management programs will:

 This chart may help you organize what you find in your literature search.

-This is a simplified version of the matrix presented in Health sciences literature review made easy: the matrix method (J. Garrard; Sudbury, MA: Jones and Bartlett Learning, 2011), available in the Public Health Library (and other UCB libraries), call number R118.6 .G37 2011.
+This is a simplified version of the matrix presented in Health sciences literature review made easy: the matrix method (J. Garrard; Sudbury, MA: Jones and Bartlett Learning, 2011), available at the UCB libraries, call number R118.6 .G37 2011.

 Save your search strategies